gvwilson/sensibleadventures/nardica/nardica.md

 Even blurred, the ship was a frightening sight, long and lean and four times the *Guinevere*'s size, the narrow V of her wake betraying the power of her engines.

 "Saints and their mercies!"
-Aunt Naggie exclaimed from behnd Iffy, a tray of tea mugs in her arms.
+Aunt Naggie exclaimed from behind Iffy, a tray of tea mugs in her arms.
 "That's the bloody *Taroona*!"

 As if in answer, a splash of text began scrolling next to the image.